schauerjosh/to-do-list/tests/OVERVIEW.md

   npm run test:e2e
   ```

+# E2E Test Coverage for Missed & Recurring Tasks

+- Tests for marking a task as missed, entering a reason, and verifying it appears in the "Frequently Missed Tasks" section.
+- Tests for tips display after missing a task 3+ times.
+- Tests for adding recurring tasks (daily, weekly, custom), completing them, and verifying next due date advances and task reappears.

+All new features are covered to maintain 95%+ code coverage.

 ## Coverage
 - **Report:** Generated in `coverage/` after running unit tests.
 - **Goal:** 100% coverage (see `coverage/lcov-report/index.html`)